samelstob/notes/management-notes/database/what-goes-around-comes-around.md

 * Schema Later
   * Really schema later
-  * Easy schema evolution: A schema exists in advance, but it should be trivial to evolve the schema as the meaning of the data changes.
+  * *Easy schema evolution*: A schema exists in advance, but it should be trivial to evolve the schema as the meaning of the data changes.
 * Really schema Later
   - Without a self-describing format, a record is merely "a bucket of bits"